muskrat-reeds.jpg

 • Compact and stabilize soil or clay as needed

-Muskrat tunnels can undermine banks and cause sudden washouts or sinkholes.
-Proper repair prevents future erosion and improves water retention.
+Why it matters: Muskrat tunnels can undermine banks and cause sudden washouts or sinkholes — especially on pond dam faces where water pressure is constant.
+Proper repair prevents future erosion, improves water retention, and removes the scent trail that attracts the next muskrat.

-• Installing heavy-gauge hardware cloth or rock reinforcement along vulnerable banks
+• Heavy-gauge hardware cloth or rock reinforcement along vulnerable banks

 • Lining culvert entrances and drainage points